RomanKoshkin/spiking-autoencoder/README.md

 - the fact that I don't have to make pictures at every data snapshot speeds up the simulation, the pictures are generated on multiple cores, which is way more efficient.
 - `run.py` - runs the experiment.
 Don't forget to `cd notebooks`.

+# Debug
+- `environment.py`: follow the instructino in the __main__ of the that file.
+- `visible=True` so you should see the game.
+If the terminal says "using Agg backend", just close VSCode and open it again and it should work.
+If you're reading this in the future, remember to enable x11 xAuth on the mac and the remote machine you're running this on.

 # Usage
 `python run.py --config=configs/config_1.yaml`
 `cd scripts && sh make_video.sh`